 Power Plant Workers and Asbestos Exposure

 There are hundreds of power plants in America.
-Asbestos was widely installed in every part of power plant operation from the 1920s until the mid-1980s.
+Asbestos was widely installed in every part of power plant operation from the 1930s until the early 1980s.
 Practically every worker employed in power plants during those years experienced asbestos exposure.

 All power plants use a combination of three steps to produce electricity: